 For each set of environmental variables, variance explained by these univariate models was partitioned by partial regression using the varpart function in R (vegan package, Oksanen et al. 2013).
 Multiple regression models were derived from the combinations of variables with the highest adjusted R2 values (Peres-Neto et al. 2006).
 These multiple regression models optimally combine the variation explained by all significant univariate models.

-The four best multiple regression models were fed into a second variance partitioning analysis, and adjusted R2 was used to estimate the proportion of variation jointly and independently explained by each environmental model.
+The four best multiple regression models were used in a second variance partitioning analysis, and adjusted R2 was used to estimate the proportion of variation jointly and independently explained by each environmental model.

 RESULTS